Articles on: Getting Started

 Layer 1 networks are the foundational blockchains that operate independently and have their own native cryptocurrencies.
 Examples include:

-- Ethereum: Known for its robust security and smart contract capabilities but is often criticized for high transaction fees (gas fees) and slower processing times during network congestion.
+Ethereum : Known for its robust security and smart contract capabilities but often criticized for high transaction fees (gas fees) and slower processing times during network congestion.

 Layer 2 networks are built on top of Layer 1 blockchains to improve scalability and reduce transaction costs.
 They work by handling transactions off the main chain and then settling them back on the Layer 1 network.